 Legal firms deal with huge swathes of data and information day in, day out.
 This is where NLP software can be hugely effective.
 It can sift through the information quickly and in its entirety.
 Simply put, NLP assists the software in understanding natural language.
 It uses tools to understand the basic techniques of word definition, phrases, sentences, texts, and syntactic (knowledge of word meanings and vocabulary) and semantic processing (understanding the combination of phrases).
 It also develops applications such as machine translation (MT), question-answering (QA), data retrieval, discussion, document production, and recommendation program to name a few.
 There are three key areas of legal activity where NLP is playing an active role: legal research, electronic discovery, and contract review.

 Electronic disclosure, or e-revelation, is the most common way of recognizing and gathering data that has effectively been put away in light of a solicitation for creation in a claim or examination.
-Confronting the bill and time squandered on tasks somewhat more (or 'responsive,' in the phrasing of the space) and so forth.
-For instance, two years ago, there was a discussion around a new patent question with Apple.
+For instance, several years ago there was a discussion around a new patent question with Apple.
 Samsung got involved, gathered, and handled information regarding 3.6TB or 11,108,653 records; the expense of preparing that proof over 20 months was supposed to be more than 13 million dollars.

-There is a lot of controversy about how the industry can use NLP to take over many jobs, but the benefits overshadow the cons of using NLP.
-There is a massive demand for applying NLP in the legal system to help absorb a lot of information and streamline it: This allows humans to focus on more intricate tasks that AI cannot handle.
+There is a massive demand for applying NLP in the legal system to help absorb vast sums of information, streamline it, and categorize it.
+This allows humans to focus on more intricate tasks that AI cannot handle.
 The implication is that NLP opens up space for employees to work more efficiently and have an assistant on deck.